 The capsule, using a 5μm gold-metallized diaphragm and precision machined internal surfaces, provides a smooth and extended high end, and the enhanced proximity effect characteristic of single-diaphragm mics.
 This combination provides a new range of control for vocal pickup without adding sibilance due to housing and grille resonances, with a variety of tone colors possible by careful selection of distance to the microphone.
 It’s also excellent for detailed instrument pickup without the harshness typical of many large- diaphragm mics.
 Users should experiment with proximity effect to get an idea of what to expect, it’s very different from the usual dual- diaphragm side address studio mic.

-Because of the limited power budget imposed by P48 phantom power, it takes some time for the C705 to reach full operating performance.
+Because of the limited available thru P48 phantom power, it takes some time for the C705 to reach full operating performance.
 The microphone becomes operational about ten seconds after application of power, but as the internal power supplies become stable, there may be some drift in sensitivity.
 The microphone should be allowed to operate for 5 minutes before being used for critical recording.

 The microphone is provided with a 3-pin male XLR on the side of the housing, a special XLR3R right-angle cable is available as an accessory, or any good quality mic cable may be used.